luiscoco/AWS_CostExplorer_BudgetSetup/README.md

-# How to see your Incurred Cost in AWS and to setup a Monthly Budget Alert
+# How to see your incurred Cost in AWS and to setup a Monthly Budget Alert

 For accessing the Cost Explorer and the Budget services in AWS is requested you login in the AWS Console with the **Administrator user**.